compoundjs/guides/essentials/views.md

 engines around.

-You can choose to use any view/templating engine that you want, and if you ever want to change it, it's as as easy as changing one line in apps _environment_ file.
+You can choose to use any view/templating engine that you want, and if you ever want to change it, it's as as easy as changing one line in you app's _environment_ file.

 **Ex. ./config/environment.js**